Credit Diploma Program

 - Obtain a copy of your transcript from the last high school you attended and schedule an appointment with a credit diploma counselor at 203-385-4270, Monday - Thursday 6:30 PM - 8:30 PM

-This evening program held at Wooster Middle School is free and for Stratford residents only.
+This evening program held at Wooster Middle School is free and for Stratford and Trumbull residents only.

-Birth Date (from Driver License, State of CT Identification Card, Passport or Official Birth Certificate) and proof of Stratford Residency along with your Official Transcript from the last high school attended must be provided upon registration.
+Birth Date (from Driver License, State of CT Identification Card, Passport or Official Birth Certificate) and proof of Stratford/and or Trumbull residency along with your Official Transcript from the last high school attended must be provided upon registration.
 Click on the Community Calendar for registration dates, times and requirements.
 Childcare is not available

 CHARISMA MARIE DIAZ